bumblebee211196/bees_blog/_posts/face-detection/2020-12-17-face-detection-using-python-and-opencv.md

 ### Let's get started

-The following packages are required to build our document scanner:
+The following packages are required to build our face-detection application:

 ```text
 imutils